TaTooKa/Erzahlspiel/docs/source/pages/neonandchrome.rst

 **Programs** are commands or quick hacks that anyone can run (with a *Hacking* roll) and are much faster than coding a solution in the moment.
 Once purchased, they are saved in your user cloud storage and are always available.

+.. csv-table:: Programs
+ :widths: 90, 10

-- **ALARM**: Trigger all alarm systems in the vicinity.
-1 K฿.
-- **BEFRIEND**: Target bot/turret/drone/camera/etc treats you as a friendly.
-1 K฿.
-- **BLIND**: Overwhelm target device/Neuralink’s optics with a “blind” Condition.
-1 K฿.
-- **BYPASS**: Open target electronic lock or E.C.M.
-1 K฿.
-- **CLEAN**: Locate and remove any malware present in target device or Neuralink.
-1 K฿.
-- **DELAY**: Make target device/Neuralink’s directives and movements twice as slow.
-1 K฿.
-- **ISOLATE**: Target device/Neuralink’s input and output are blocked and disconnected from the Net, with an “offline” Condition.
-2 K฿.
+ "**ALARM**: Trigger all alarm systems in the vicinity.","1 K฿" "**BEFRIEND**: Target bot/turret/drone/camera/etc treats you as a friendly.","1 K฿" "**BLIND**: Overwhelm target device/Neuralink’s optics with a “blind” Condition.","1 K฿" "**BYPASS**: Open target electronic lock or E.C.M.","1 K฿" "**CLEAN**: Locate and remove any malware present in target device or Neuralink.","1 K฿" "**DELAY**: Make target device/Neuralink’s directives and movements twice as slow.","1 K฿" "**ISOLATE**: Target device/Neuralink’s input and output are blocked and disconnected from the Net, with an “offline” Condition.","2 K฿"
-- **MUTE**: Block target’s comms, voice, speakers, wireless commands or other sensory output.
-2 K฿.
-- **OVERHEAT**: Target’s tech/cyberware cooling systems stop working and they receive heat damage.
-1 K฿.
-- **PACIFY**: All target device/Neuralink’s actions are restricted to non-violent/non-offensive.
-2 K฿.
-- **PING**: Reveals target’s and nearby devices’ locations.
-1 K฿.
-- **PUPPET**: “Possess” a drone/bot/turret/etc. 2 K฿.
-- **RENDER**: Control local AR feeds or VR constructs to project a brief illusion of your creation.
-2 K฿.
-- **RIDE**: Gain access to a drone/camera/AR/VR goggles/eyes/Neuralink‘s senses, in read-only mode.
-1 K฿.
-- **SCAN**: Search for specific device types or users in a wide area, or find a specific ID.
-1 K฿.
-- **SPIKE**: Trigger a stress response (:hoverxref:`Instinct Check <instinct-checks>`) in someone with a Neuralink.
-2 K฿.
-- **SPOOF**: Generate false ID/credentials/background records stolen from a nearby or pre-selected target.
-1 K฿.
-- **TRACK**: Install malware on target to always know their location regardless of distance (or network hops).
-1 K฿.
-- **VIRUS**: Install on device; provokes malfunctioning Conditions and propagates to nearby targets.
-2 K฿.
-- **WIPE**: Delete target device/Neuralink’s last 10 seconds of sensory input and memory retention.
-2 K฿.
+ "**MUTE**: Block target’s comms, voice, speakers, wireless commands or other sensory output. ","2 K฿" "**OVERHEAT**: Target’s tech/cyberware cooling systems stop working and they receive heat damage.","1 K฿" "**PACIFY**: All target device/Neuralink’s actions are restricted to non-violent/non-offensive.","2 K฿" "**PING**: Reveals target’s and nearby devices’ locations.","1 K฿" "**PUPPET**: “Possess” a drone/bot/turret/etc.","2 K฿" "**RENDER**: Control local AR feeds or VR constructs to project a brief illusion of your creation.","2 K฿" "**RIDE**: Gain access to a drone/camera/AR/VR goggles/eyes/Neuralink‘s senses, in read-only mode.","1 K฿" "**SCAN**: Search for specific device types or users in a wide area, or find a specific ID.","1 K฿" "**SPIKE**: Trigger a stress response (:hoverxref:`Instinct Check <instinct-checks>`) in someone with a Neuralink.","2 K฿" "**SPOOF**: Generate false ID/credentials/background records stolen from a nearby or pre-selected target.","1 K฿" "**TRACK**: Install malware on target to always know their location regardless of distance (or network hops).","1 K฿" "**VIRUS**: Install on device; provokes malfunctioning Conditions and propagates to nearby targets.","2 K฿" "**WIPE**: Delete target device/Neuralink’s last 10 seconds of sensory input and memory retention.","2 K฿"